- 4-year direct honors programme

 For Bioengineering Career FAQ please click here.

-Our Bachelor of Engineering (Bioengineering) at NTU School of Chemical & Biomedical Engineering (SCBE) are accredited by The Institution of Engineers Singapore, the Singapore signatory of the Washington Accord, through its Engineering Accreditation Board.
+Our Bachelor of Engineering (Bioengineering) at NTU School of Chemistry, Chemical Engineering and Biotechnology (CCEB) are accredited by The Institution of Engineers Singapore, the Singapore signatory of the Washington Accord, through its Engineering Accreditation Board.
 The Washington Accord is an international agreement for mutual recognition of the substantial equivalence of engineering academic programmes in satisfying the academic requirements for the practice of engineering at the professional level.

 Our curricula provide an excellent foundation for either graduate study or employment.
 The education and research activities in the School are strongly aligned with its mission and programme educational objectives (PEOs).
 PEOs are broad statements that describe the career and professional accomplishments that the programme is preparing graduates to achieve.